How to Maintain and Protect Your Shiny New Wikipedia Page

 Know Deletion Policies

 The two most frequent reasons Wikipedia deletes pages are insufficient notability and weak sourcing.
-Familiarize yourself with deletion categories like “speedy deletion” or “proposed deletion” (PROD).
+Familiarize yourself with deletion categories such as “speedy deletion” and “proposed deletion” (PROD).

 Pages considered borderline notable typically slide by with solid independent references.

-Recognizing potential issues early—like reliance on internal company documentation instead of independent coverage—helps proactively improve the page, reducing deletion risk.
+Recognizing potential issues early—such as reliance on internal company documentation rather than independent coverage—helps proactively improve the page, reducing the risk of deletion.

 Respond Quickly to Flags or Warnings